WallarooLabs/wally/book/getting-started/macos-setup.md

 ## Installing a Package Manager, Homebrew

-Homebrew is used for easy installation of certain packages needed by Pony.
+Homebrew is used for easy installation of certain packages needed by Wallaroo.

 Instructions for installing Homebrew can be found [on their website](http://brew.sh/).
 This book assumes that you use the default installation directory, `/usr/local`.
 If you choose an alternate installation directory, please configure your shell's `PATH` environment variable as needed.